Cuba–Spain relations

-Cuba–Spain relations refer to the bilateral relations between the Republic of Cuba and the Kingdom of Spain.
-Relations date back more than five centuries.
-Cuba had been a colony from 1492 until 1898 when the United States took over the territory in the Spanish–American War.
-Many Cubans have ancestry dating back from Spain.
+Cuba–Spain relations are the bilateral relations between the Republic of Cuba and the Kingdom of Spain, which date back to the 15th century.
+Cuba was a Spanish colony from 1492 up until 1898, when the United States took over the territory in the Spanish–American War.
+Many Cubans have ancestry from Spain.
 Many Spaniards escaped the first Spanish Civil War and went to Cuba, and other countries, around 1820–1825.

 History

 Spanish colonization

 The first contact between Spain and the island of Cuba was in October 1492 when explorer Christopher Columbus arrived to Cuba.
 The first permanent Spanish settlement on the island began in 1511 when Spanish conquistador Diego Velázquez de Cuéllar established a settlement in Baracoa.
 Cuba would become the launching point for further Spanish exploration on the American continent.
 By 1521, Cuba became part of the Spanish Empire and was governed from the Viceroyalty of New Spain based in Mexico City.

 During Spanish administration of Cuba, the island became a substantial producer of sugarcane and in order to meet global demands, Spain began to import slaves from Africa to work in Cuba.
 This made the economy of Cuba highly volatile to world prices as its economy depended on one single crop.